-How to Pitch BBC Technology Correspondent Rory Cellan-Jones
+How to Pitch Story Ideas to BBC Tech Correspondent Rory Cellan-Jones

 Rory Cellan-Jones is a technology correspondent for the BBC.
 He has covered numerous groundbreaking tech and business stories across the decades, from the late ‘90s dotcom bubble all the way to the rise of Google, Facebook, and the iPad.

 Rory Cellan-Jones is a prominent British journalist.
 In this summary of an exclusive podcast interview him him, he provides invaluable lessons for media relations professionals.
 His extensive tech reporting experience underscores the importance of keeping abreast of industry trends.

 He emphasizes the need for concise and engaging press releases that cater to a fast-paced media environment.
 His preferred engagement platform is X (formerly known as Twitter).
 Media relations experts who read this article or listen to podcast will learn from Cellan-Jones’s ability to adapt to evolving media landscapes and maintain a strong online connection to their audiences, whether its consumers, business customers, or journalists.

 Often described as “the non-geek’s geek,” he aims to look at the impact of the internet and digital technology on our lives and on businesses.
 He started out exclusively as a domestic news and business reporter for TV; nowadays, he reaches a much wider audience, and even does a weekly radio show.

 Close to celebrating a hundred years of operations, the BBC is the premier mass media institution in the UK, as well as the world’s oldest national broadcaster.
 From being a dominant presence in press, TV and radio, the BBC has greatly expanded its media coverage across various platforms and regions, an institution built into the fabric of British society that strives to deliver balanced, impartial news and the truth to a global audience.